pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     from eventsourcing.domain import Aggregate, event

-Aggregates are persistent software objects that evolve over time according to a sequence of decisions.
-In the book *Domain-Driven Design*, aggregates are persisted by recording the current state of the aggregate in a database.
+Aggregates are persistent software objects that evolve over time.
+In the book *Domain-Driven Design*, aggregates are persisted by recording its current state of the aggregate in a database.
 When the state of the aggregate changes, the recorded state in the database is updated.

-Event sourcing take this a step further.
-Rather than recording the current state of the aggregate, the sequence of decisions that an aggregate makes is recorded as a sequence of event objects.
-The recorded sequence of event objects is used to reconstruct the current state of the aggregate.
+Event sourcing take this two steps further.
+Firstly, each change that an aggregate can experience is split into two stages: a decision that is encapsulated by an event object, and the mutation of the aggregate state according to that event object.
+And secondly, rather than recording the current state after the aggregate has changed, the event objects are recorded.
+The recorded sequence of event objects can then be used to reconstruct the current state of the aggregate.

-The important difference is that an event-sourced aggregate will generate a sequence of event objects, and these event objects will be used to evolve the state of the aggregate object.
+The important difference for the aggregate is that when it is event-sourced, it will generate a sequence of event objects, one for each decision, and these event objects will be used to evolve the state of the aggregate object.
 Let's look at how this can be done.

 Let's convert the ``Dog`` class into an event-sourced aggregate, by inheriting from the library's ``Aggregate`` class, and by decorating methods that change